Welcome to Paprika Recipe Manager!

 Once you have the correct ingredients checked, press the Save button to add those ingredients to the grocery list.

-Custom items can be added to the grocery list by pressing the Add Item button in the toolbar.
+Custom items can be added to the grocery list by pressing the + button in the upper right corner of the screen.

 If you are adding a common grocery item, the aisle will be automatically selected for you as you type.
-You can also tap on the Aisle button to set a specific aisle.
+You can change the aisle after the item has been added by tapping on the item and selecting a new aisle.
+Paprika will remember and sync the change.

 Mark an item as purchased simply by tapping it once.
 A checkmark will appear to indicate that the item has been purchased.
 You can mark the item as unpurchased by tapping it once more.